pedasmith/BluetoothDeviceController/BluetoothCodeGeneratordotNetCore/AboutBluetoothCodeGenerator.md

 ﻿# TODO list

+- [ ] Make the XAML CS files work
 - [x] Read in list of MD files from  directory
 - [x] Parse into TemplateSnippet
-- [ ] Read in JSON
+- [x] Read in JSON
-- [ ] Write out template w/CLASSNAME
+- [x] Write out template w/CLASSNAME

 # Syntx for the template file

-A typical template will look like this:
+A typical template will always have a format  like this:

 ```
 # NAME OPTION=VALUE OPTION=VALUE

-Some comments about what the template does
+Some comments about what the template does.
+There must **always** be a blank line before the template code!
+Otherwise it doesn't get picked up correctly.

 !!```
 Template code
 !!```

-Maybe more comments
+Maybe more comments.
+The NAme and the Options are important in the processing; the NAME will be the template name and the vawrious options say how to apply the template.
+For example, a file template needs to be at the top level and have a FileName=_value_ where the _value_ can include any of the macro values.

 ## SUBNAME
 This template is only used by the upper template